Which Cell Phone Is Most Secure in 2023? iPhone vs. Android

 Google Play Store

-Google Play is the official app store from Google.
+Google Play is the official app store of Google.
 It has safeguards in place to protect your Android phone from malware.
 One of the primary security functions of Google Play is you can only download known apps from the store.
 Google will scan for viruses before an app reaches users.

 One of the best built-in protection features Android uses is Google Play Protect.
 It uses algorithms that can adapt to new malware threats, and Play Protect gets updated routinely to shield you from new viruses.
 It also uses the Application Sandbox we mentioned to create more safety between apps.
 The feature keeps apps from interacting with each other, keeping your Android more secure.